Meerut mutiny: 11 May

-On Sunday 10 May city of Meerut was already met with unrest, with angry protests in the bazaar and some buildings being set on fire.
+On 10 May, Meerut was already met with unrest, with angry protests in the bazaar and some buildings being set on fire.
 In the evening, most British officers were preparing to attend church, while many of the British soldiers were off duty and had gone into canteens or into the bazaar in Meerut.
 Also a rumour spread, that British troops were about to disarm more sepoy troops.
 At this moment, the mutinied Indian troops, led by the 3rd Cavalry, broke into open revolt.
 British junior officers who attempted to quell the first outbreaks were killed by the rebels.
 Other numerous officers' and civilians' quarters were attacked, and four civilian men, eight women and eight children were killed.
 Among the killed officers was Colonel John Finnis, who died on the Meerut parade ground as the first European military victim of the whole conflict.

 Crowds in the bazaar attacked off-duty soldiers there.
 About 50 Indian civilians, some of them officers' servants who tried to defend or conceal their employers, were also killed by the sepoys.
 While the action of the sepoys in freeing their 85 imprisoned comrades appears to have been spontaneous, some civilian rioting in the city was reportedly encouraged by Kotwal (chief police officer) Dhan Singh Gurjar.
 Sepoys from the 11th and the 20th Native Infantry Regiments then stormed the general jail and freed their fellow prisoners, who supported them.